Chris Maxwell (footballer): Blackpool

+Huddersfield Town

+In July 2023 Maxwell joined Huddersfield Town on a two-year contract.

+Maxwell announced his retirement on 24 April 2025.

 International career

 Maxwell is eligible to play for three of the home nations, as he is Welsh by birth, has an English father and a Scottish grandfather.
 He was a member of the Wales U16 squad that won the 2005 Victory Shield, during the 2005–06 season, won his first U17 cap at the age of 15 and went on to win his first U19 cap at the age of just 16 and three days.
-During the 2008–09 season, Maxwell added a further two international age groups to his tally U23 semi professional and U21 honours both before his 19th birthday.
+During the 2008–09 season, Maxwell added a further two international age groups to his tally; U23 semi professional and U21 honours both before his 19th birthday.

 At the start of the 2009–10 season, Maxwell retained his place in the Wales U21 squad and played in all of Wales' Group 3 qualification games for the 2011 UEFA European Under-21 Football Championship.
 Maxwell continued as number 1 in the Wales U21 squad during 2010 and played in all of the remaining Wales' Group 3 qualification games for the 2011 UEFA European Under-21 Football Championship.
 Wales narrowly missed out on qualification for the next stage on an away goal rule to Italy.
 Maxwell continued to be a key member of the 2011–13 Wales U21 squad for qualification games in the 2013 UEFA European Under-21 Football Championship.

-Maxwell was called into the senior side during the buildup to UEFA Euro 2016, due to an injury to Danny Ward.
+Maxwell was called into the senior Wales squad during the buildup to UEFA Euro 2016, due to an injury to Danny Ward.
 Maxwell remained with the squad during preparations but did not make the final squad when Ward made a full recovery.